zopefoundation/Zope/docs/zdgbook/TestingAndDebugging.rst

     ... blah blah...

   </BODY></HTML>
   >>>

 If you look closely, you will see that the content returned is *exactly* what is returned when you call your root level object through HTTP, including all the HTTP headers.

 Keep in mind that calling Zope this way does NOT involve a web server.
-No ports are opened, the 'ZServer' code is not even imported.
-In fact, this is just an interpreter front end to the same application code the ZServer *does* call.
+No ports are opened.
+In fact, this is just an interpreter front end to the same application code the WSGI server *does* call.

 Interactive Debugging
 ~~~~~~~~~~~~~~~~~~~~~